 The Importance of School-Based Dental Programs

-According to a recent survey by FDI World Dental Federation, U.S. schools rank second to last in promoting good oral health.
+According to a survey by FDI World Dental Federation, U.S. schools rank second to last in promoting good oral health.

 Poor oral health can negatively affect how a young mouth develops and leads to more than 50 million school hours being lost each year.
 It can also impact a child’s confidence, social skills, as well as potential for success later in life.
 Oral health is, therefore, essential to a child’s general health and well-being.